Most people underestimate gear pumps.

 Common Failure Condition

-Another common issue is running the pump against a partially closed discharge without proper relief protection.
-This causes excessive heat generation, fluid degradation, and potential seal damage.
+Another common mistake is running the pump against a partially closed or blocked discharge line without proper relief protection.
+This can generate heat quickly.
+The fluid may degrade, the seal may fail, and the pump casing may become hotter than normal.

-Gear pumps are mechanically simple, but many failures arise from system-level issues rather than the pump itself.
+Gear pumps are mechanically simple, but many failures are system-level failures.
+The pump only shows the symptom.

 Typical complaints include: